haosulab/ManiSkill-Legacy/README.md

 Explanations about the above terminologies:
 - Observation: a description about the current state of the simulated environment, which may not contain complete information.
 Observation is usually represented by several arrays (e.g., point clouds, images, vectors).
-- Action: how agent interact with the environment, which is usually represented by a vector.
+- Action: how an agent interacts with the environment, which is usually represented by a vector.
-- Reward: used to define the goal of the agent, which is usually represented by a scalar value.
+- Reward: used to define the goal of an agent, which is usually represented by a scalar value.

 ## What Can I Do with ManiSkill?
 (TL;DR)